Produce 101: Apples

 Apples that really shine are ones that have a nice balance of sweet to tart, those excite the taste buds.

 Heirloom apples are in another whole category.
 While there is no true consensus on what defines an heirloom apple, most botanist and food scientists tend to agree that any variety released from 1945 or earlier qualifies as an heirloom.
+They are grown for flavor and come in multiple varieties throughout the autumn season.
 Check out my other video to find out more on heirloom apples.

 Dan discusses apples in Produce 101: Apples